eddiethedean/mock-spark/tests/COMPATIBILITY_TESTING_SETUP.md

 ## Overview

-A Docker-based compatibility testing system has been implemented to test mock-spark against multiple Python and PySpark version combinations.
+A Docker-based compatibility testing system has been implemented to test sparkless against multiple Python and PySpark version combinations.

 ## What Was Created